ARGENTINA TRAIN TIGERS RESCUE

 RESCUE & RELOCATION OF 4 TIGERS LIVING IN A TRAIN WAGON

-Tigers in train truck need your help
+train truck need your help

 The team at Ubuntu Wildlife Sanctuary NPC was informed about the plight of 4 Bengal tigers abandoned in a train truck in Argentina.
 According to our sources, the 4 x tigers were part of a traveling circus.
 The circus owner could not afford to feed the 4 x tigers and requested a local farmer (a true good Samaritan), to temporarily assist in taking care of the poor animals, with the assurance that he will return to collect the animals.
 You can only guess what happened!!
 The circus owner disappeared and hasn’t been seen since, with the tigers stranded in the train truck and virtually zero protection against the natural elements.

 The farmer, not experienced in taking care of large predators, then approached his local authority for assistance.
 Meanwhile, he was continuing taking care of the tigers, with his limited experience and resources.
 Without proper facilities, these poor animals were left to literally live in their own fecal matter for years.